 About the Advanced Practice Postgraduate course

-Our Postgraduate Diploma will equip you with the appropriate knowledge and skills to function as an advanced practitioner.
-You would normally be required to undertake the core modules listed below in order to achieve this.
+Our Postgraduate Diploma prepares you to function as an advanced practitioner.
+You would normally be required to undertake the first five core modules listed below in order to achieve this.
 Our MSc will help you continue with your academic studies as you undertake an extended project, relevant to clinical practice.
 You will normally be expected to complete the additional 60 credit Research in Practice module in order to achieve this, which will take a further one year.

 Research Excellence Framework 2014

 Research Excellence Framework 2014: 40% of our research in the Psychology unit was judged to be world leading or internationally excellent.

 IELTS:IELTS 6.0 with no skills below 5.5, or an equivalent qualification.
 The University provides excellent support for any applicant who may be required to undertake additional English language courses.

 Mature ApplicantsOur University welcomes applications from mature applicants who demonstrate academic potential.
 We usually require some evidence of recent academic study, for example completion of an access course, however recent relevant work experience may also be considered.
 Please note that for some of our professional courses all applicants will need to meet the specified entry criteria and in these cases work experience cannot be considered in lieu.

 If you wish to apply through this route you should refer to our University Recognition of Prior Learning policy that is available on our website.

 Please note that all applicants to our University are required to meet our standard English language requirement of GCSE grade C or equivalent, variations to this will be listed on the individual course entry requirements.

 MODULES & LEARNING